umg-minai/cql-on-omop/README.md

   Results can be handled in different ways.
   Some possibilities are

+  * Results are written into one or more CSV files

   * Results are written to the OMOP database

 ## Usage